Age-appropriate chores: 5 ways to get your kids started

 Money should be hidden and placed in a bank until they are old enough to access it.
 This is important to our Italian culture, as we believe money is the root of all evil.
 If you start raising a child where they get used to receiving money for every move they make, you are encouraging a greedy child and greed is one of the seven deadly sins from a religious point of view.

-Print out the chore chart below, put it up on your fridge to remind you—and your kids—of the jobs they can do around the house.
+Print out the list of age-appropriate chores below, put it up on your fridge to remind you—and your kids—of the jobs they can do around the house.

 How helpful was this article?